Steady-State Convergence of the Continuous-Time Routing System with General Distributions in Heavy Traffic: Main Results

 \section{Main Results}

-In this section, we demonstrate that the vector of the scaled steady-state queue length $rZ^\uu$ weakly converges to a vector whose elements are the same exponential random variable $Z^*$ in heavy traffic.
+In this section, we demonstrate our main result: for either JSQ or Po2 policy, the vector of the scaled steady-state queue length $rZ^\uu$ weakly converges to a vector whose elements are the same exponential random variable $Z^*$ in heavy traffic.